Skip to content

 Batman Infinite Frontier: The Out of Continuity Stories

-As always, Batman’s universe expands beyond the limit of the DC regular ongoing series.
+As always, Batman’s comic book universe expands beyond the limit of the DC regular ongoing series.
 The following books are stories published during the Infinite Frontier era that are not considered part of the main continuity.

 After Batman Infinite Frontier

-Following the events of Dark Crisis on Infinite Earths, the DC Universe went in a slightly different direction, but not a lot has changed for Batman.
+Following the events of Dark Crisis on Infinite Earths, the DC Comics Universe went in a slightly different direction, but not a lot has changed for Batman.
 The new creative teams are continuing what they started, and a new event is already in preparation.

 Batman is entering the Dawn of DC era.